krisbobo/my-portfolio/README.md

 >                   git clone (https/ssh)URL

--Navigate into the cloned folder or repository by running the command:
+- Navigate into the cloned folder or repository by running the command:

 >                   cd <folder/name of the repository>